-- (2) The task force consists of [number] members appointed as follows: - (a) The President of the Senate shall appoint [number] members from among members of the Senate. - (b) The Speaker of the House of Representatives shall appoint [number] members from among members of the House of Representatives. - (3) The task force shall [describe function]. - (4) The task force may [describe authority or powers]. - (5) A majority of the members of the task force constitutes a quorum for the transaction of business. - (6) Official action by the task force requires the approval of a majority of the members of the task force. - (7) The task force shall elect one of its members to serve as chairperson. - (8) If there is a vacancy for any cause, the appointing authority shall make an appointment to become immediately effective. - (9) The task force shall meet at times and places specified by the call of the chairperson or of a majority of the members of the task force. - (10) The task force may adopt rules necessary for the operation of the task force. - (11) The task force may presession file legislation in the manner provided in ORS 171.130 for interim committees.
+- (2) The task force consists of [number] members appointed as follows: - (a) The President of the Senate shall appoint [number] members from among members of the Senate. - (b) The Speaker of the House of Representatives shall appoint [number] members from among members of the House of Representatives. - (3) The task force shall [describe function]. - (4) The task force may [describe authority or powers]. - (5) A majority of the members of the task force constitutes a quorum for the transaction of business. - (6) Official action by the task force requires the approval of a majority of the members of the task force. - (7) The President of the Senate and the Speaker of the House of Representatives shall select one member of the task force to serve as chairperson and another to serve as vice chairperson, with the duties and powers necessary for the performance of the functions of the offices as the President and the Speaker determine.

+- (8) If there is a vacancy for any cause, the appointing authority shall make an appointment to become immediately effective. - (9) The task force shall meet at times and places specified by the call of the chairperson or of a majority of the members of the task force. - (10) The task force may adopt rules necessary for the operation of the task force. - (11) The task force may presession file legislation in the manner provided in ORS 171.130 for interim committees.
 All legislation recommended by official action of the task force must indicate that it is introduced at the request of the task force. - (12) The task force shall report to the Legislative Assembly in the manner provided in ORS 192.245 at any time within 30 days after its final meeting or at a time the President and Speaker designate. - (13) The Legislative Policy and Research Director may employ persons necessary for the performance of the functions of the task force.
 The Legislative Policy and Research Director shall fix the duties and amounts of compensation of the employees.
-The task force shall use the services of continuing legislative staff, without employing additional persons, to the greatest extent practicable.

-(14) All agencies of state government, as defined in ORS 174.111, are directed to assist the task force in the performance of the duties of the task force and, to the extent permitted by laws relating to confidentiality, to furnish information and advice the members of the task force consider necessary to perform their duties.

-SECTION 2.
-Section 1 of this [year] Act is repealed on December 31, [year following session year].
+The task force shall use the services of continuing legislative staff, without employing additional persons, to the greatest extent practicable. - (14) All agencies of state government, as defined in ORS 174.111, are directed to assist the task force in the performance of the duties of the task force and, to the extent permitted by laws relating to confidentiality, to furnish information and advice the members of the task force consider necessary to perform their duties. - (15) All appointments to the task force made under subsection (2) of this section must be completed by the later of \\\\ days after adjournment sine die of the [year] session of the [number of the current] Legislative Assembly or [date]. - (16) The task force shall have its first meeting on or before the later of days after adjournment sine die of the [year] session of the [number of the current] Legislative Assembly or [date]. - SECTION 2.
+Section 1 of this [year] Act is repealed on December 31, [year following session year]. - SECTION 3.

-SECTION 3.
 This [year] Act takes effect on the 91st day after the date on which the [year] regular session of the [number of the current] Legislative Assembly adjourns sine die.